 Warmer weather in the summertime means there are a lot of opportunities for water play, so here’s a quick refresher on water safety tips for infants, toddlers, and school-aged children.

-And families with nannies, make sure you share this video with your nanny so that they get this refresher on water safety tips as well.
+And families with nannies, make sure you share these tips with your nanny so that they get this refresher on water safety as well.

 General Water Safety Tips